Make Your Own

 Chemicals in some household cleaners are toxic to people and harmful to the environment.
 Chemical residues often end up in our air, water and bodies, where they can cause problems for human and ecosystem health.
 For the average consumer, it can be hard to know which substances are dangerous and which are safe.

 For various chemicals, human health risks may include endocrine disruption, immune system disruption, development disorders in children, allergies, neurotoxicity, and liver or kidney damage.
-A number of synthetic chemicals biodegrade slowly or not at all.
+A number of synthetic chemicals biodegrade slowly or not at all, you can hire calgary janitorial company which will help you with cleaning services while using green products if you prefer.
 So it makes sense to choose cleaners that are safe and environmentally friendly.
 Pollution of rivers, lakes and groundwater is a serious problem.
 A ban on some chemicals (such as phosphorus in detergents) has been proposed as a way to reduce harm to Lake Winnipeg.